yubobo/sourcegraph/doc/integration/bitbucket_server.md

 Sourcegraph by default clones repositories from your Bitbucket Server via HTTP(s), using the access token or account credentials you provide in the configuration.
 SSH cloning is not used by default and as such you do not need to configure SSH cloning.

-#### Known bugs

-When using the Bitbucket Server browser extension support with older Bitbucket Server versions, you must select your own Sourcegraph instance as the `primary` URL [as shown in this image](../../integrations/images/BitbucketURL.png), or else the extension will incorrectly link you to Sourcegraph.com for your Bitbucket repositories.
-We are actively working to resolve this.

 ---

 ## Browser extension